reiver/learn-golang-in-one-day/README.md

 This will wait for the user to type something, and then press the `ENTER` key.

-After that happens, this code will store the line the user typed in the variable we named `line`.
+After that happens — after the user presses the `ENTER` key — this code will store what the user typed in the variable we named `line`.

 The third, and last part of the code is this:
 ```Go